 The survey also shows a continuing clear relationship between job vacancies and wages (see Figure 3).
-Businesses with at least one vacancy reported planned average organization-wide wage increases of 1.7 per cent in Q1 2016, while those fully staffed reported about a half-point less at 1.1 per cent.
+Businesses with at least one vacancy reported planned average organization-wide wage increases of 1.8 per cent in Q2 2016, while those fully staffed reported planned increases of only 1.1 per cent.

 |+||Figure 1: Vacancy and unemployment rates|